FlipsideCrypto/livequery-models/README.md

 | IPFS                  | [Docs](https://docs.ipfs.tech/reference/http/api/)                                     | No                      |

-If you are interested in using an API that is not on this list, please reach out us on Discord.
+If you are interested in using an API that is not on this list, please reach out to us on Discord.

 ---
 ### Sample Queries